soffes/bar/Readme.markdown

 # New Year’s Eve

 iOS for New Year’s Eve party.
+It's the menu for my home bar.
+Guests used to get more details about drinks written on my whiteboard wall, and I used it to remember all of the recipes.

 Engineering by [Caleb Davenport](https://twitter.com/calebd) & [Sam Soffes](https://twitter.com/soffes).
 Icon by [Louie Mantia](https://twitter.com/mantia).